Raghupati Raghava Raja Ram

 "Raghupati Raghava Raja Ram" (also called Ram Dhun) is a bhajan (devotional song) widely popularised by Mahatma Gandhi and set to tune by Vishnu Digambar Paluskar in Raga Mishra Gara.

 History

+Origins

 The precise origins of the song are not entirely clear.
 It is believed to have been either written by Tulsidas (or based on his work Ramcharitmanas) or based on a 17th-century sung-prayer by the Marathi saint-poet Ramdas.

+It is also claimed to have been taken from Nama Ramayana (or Sri Nama Ramayanam), attributed to Lakshmanacharya.
+Nama Ramayana is a devotional song in Sanskrit, which narrates the Ramayana through the chanting of the many names of Rama.
+It has 108 verses, commencing with "Shuddha Brahma Paratpara Rama" and each of its lines ending with 'Rama'— only some versions contain the verse "Raghupati Raghava Raja Ram", while others like the rendition by M. S. Subbulakshmi do not.